Trip Overview

 Trip Info

 This trip is more accurately described as active sightseeing rather than activity-based.
-We will be jumping on and off the bus to walk on a glacier, through thermal areas, behind waterfalls, to black sand beaches etc. There are a couple of short hikes but Iceland in March is not really suitable for extensive hiking.
+We will be getting on and off the bus to walk through thermal areas, behind waterfalls, on a safely guided glacier hike with crampons, and to black sand beaches, etc. There are a couple of short hikes but Iceland in March is not really suitable for extensive hiking.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.